Frequently asked questions

 Will I lose time from work?

-At Marworth, we understand our patients need to continue to work in order to maintain a living.
-We work will all parties to develop an alcohol and chemical dependency treatment plan that will ensure a smooth transition from rehab to recovery and back to work.
-How much time is needed away from work will depend on the individual and his or her unique treatment needs.
-Because Marworth specializes in treating drug and alcohol addiction among professionals in the healthcare and other professional fields, many of our referrals come from employers.
-In most cases, employees who were dealing with addiction were still productive in the workplace.
-Successful addiction treatment can preserve and even enhance careers.
+We understand that our patients need to continue to work.
+We work with all parties involved to develop a treatment plan that will support a smooth transition from rehab to recovery and back to work.
+The amount of time needed away from work varies depending on each person’s unique treatment needs.
+Because we specialize in treating drug and alcohol addiction among professionals in the healthcare and other professional fields, many of our referrals come from employers.

 How long do I have to be a resident at Marworth?

-The length of your stay at Marworth will depend on the severity of your addiction and proposed treatment program.
-Some patients have stayed with us for a few weeks, others for a month or more.
-Our treatment programs are individualized; therefore, our medical staff performs a thorough assessment of your condition that will help us determine your length of stay.
+The length of your stay at Marworth will depend on the severity of your addiction and proposed treatment plan.
+Our medical staff conducts a thorough assessment of your condition to develop a personalized plan for your recovery journey.

 Do you offer an outpatient program?